-Anytime anything unusual occurs on a plant, this gives gardeners a reason to be concerned about their plant.
+When anything unusual occurs on a plant, it gives gardeners a reason to be concerned about their plant.
 When a plant gets brown edges on leaves or brown leaf tips, a gardener’s first thought may be that this is a disease or pest that is attacking the plant.
 This is not always the case.

 What Causes Brown Edges on Leaves of Plants?